jar398/plotter/README.md

 # 'Plotter' - make a graph

-2021-02-17  work in progress, this doc might be obsolete

-EOL related utilities.
+A collection of utilities for reading and modifying EOL graph databases.

 Scripts are invoked using `rake`.

 ## Installation

 Clone the repository.
-Copy config/config.sample.yml to config/config.yml and modify as follows.
+Copy config/config2.sample.yml to config/config2.yml and modify as follows.

 After configuration you can test using `rake`, e.g.